by Starsky Hutch 76

 Atlanta was the first stop on his itinerary.
 Waiting for his flight, he noticed for the first time how few of the travelers in the airport were black.
 Most of the black people were working behind metal detectors or push brooms.
 When he and the other passengers boarded the shuttle to go to the plane, he took the first available seat.
 It was next to a white woman.
 He smiled at her, and she cut her eyes to the ground.
 A white man placed a bag on the vacant seat next to him and continued to stand.
 Clark wondered why the man didn’t sit and grew perturbed.
 Part of him wondered if he were looking for things that weren’t really there, but he couldn’t help noticing that the moment he met a white person’s eyes, that person immediately turned away.

 After Clark Kent landed in Atlanta’s bustling airport, he went to the information desk, where a kindly gray-haired gentleman behind the counter was answering questions.
 When his turn came, the man’s manner changed.
 “What, you don’t have reservations?” he asked in a stern, hard voice.
-Clark was well-dressed in khaki pants and polo shirt, and he had $5000 petty cash from the Daily Planet in his pocket.
+Clark was well-dressed in khaki pants and polo shirt, and he had five thousand dollars in petty cash from the Daily Planet in his pocket.
 So why was he being put on the defensive?

 “We have conventions in town; most hotels are full,” the older man said.